adorad/adorad/docs/docs.md

 }
 ```

-V combines `Option` and `Result` into one type, so you don't need to decide which one to use.
+Adorad combines `Option` and `Result` into one type, so you don't need to decide which one to use.

 The amount of work required to "upgrade" a function to an optional function is minimal;
 you have to add a `?` to the return type and return an error when something goes wrong.